Procedures for Academic Grievances and Appeals

 The committee may, at its discretion, receive from the student, relevant faculty or staff members or other individuals, any additional evidence or argument that it deems necessary to resolve the grievance or appeal.

 The appeals committee will begin deliberations as soon as possible and provide the dean a written recommendation no later than 30 days after the date that the dean’s office received the written, dated request for appeal at this level.
 The dean will make a final decision and distribute it to all affected parties within five working days after receiving the committee’s recommendation.

 Fourth Level: Submission of the Formal Grievance or Appeal to Provost

 The party who finds the resolution unsatisfactory may appeal the decision to the Provost within five working days of receiving the dean’s decision.
 The Provost will hear only those grievances and appeals based on problems of process or concerns of bias, retaliation, or other improprieties unrelated to protected class status and not on differences in judgment or opinion concerning academic performance.
 Within five working days after receiving the appeal, the Provost may refer grievances or appeals to appropriate bodies or personnel.
 If the issue is referred to the Graduate Council, its chair will appoint three members of the Council as a Grievance Committee to hear the case and shall designate one of the committee members to serve as chair.

 Anyone called upon by the Provost or the Provost's designee shall submit a written recommendation within 30 days of receiving the case.
 The Provost is the final authority in the matter and will report the disposition of the case to all involved parties within 30 days of receiving a recommendation from the designee.

 Scope of Review

 Any University agent charged with reviewing a formal grievance or appeal may gather additional relevant facts if necessary and/or meet with involved parties.
-The reviewer will base his/her decision on documented evidence.
+The reviewer will base a decision on documented evidence.

 Deviation from Procedures